How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Revolut understood that it was an underdog compared to traditional banks when it started operating; thus, the startup offered prospective users incentives such as feeless transaction, top-notch exchange rate, and fast account opening process.

-Solarisbank Business Model
+Solarisbank’s Business Model

-Solarisbank is a German banking-licensed technology company that generates APIs for other FinTech products.
 This FinTech service provider has mastered the technical and regulatory complexities of banking to deliver an apt user experience.

 Solaris is quite distinct from other digital banks as they only offer APIs to innovators in need of trustworthy partnerships for online banking platforms, payment systems, and payment gateways while moving away from online payment application development partners